vimalmenon/ai/README.md

 <b>Email</b>: elara.ai@proton.me
 <br/>

 ## To Do

-- [x] Create API for links
-- [x] Set up Test
-- [x] Set up mock
-- [x] Reduce the docker image Size to 500 MB
-- [x] CD to upload the image to DockerHub
-- [x] Create release with tag
-- [x] Improve the class for env
-- [x] Remove test from docker
-- [x] Move All Primary Key and Secondary Key reference to enums
-- [x] Get Secret from AWS Secret Manager
-- [x] Check if some fetching can be parallelized
-- [x] get Info API
 - [ ] Get and update release version automatically
 - [ ] Make all AiMessage Consistent
 - [ ] Increase the Test coverage to 80%